Building self-esteem in children

 • Don’t be overprotective.
 This prevents your little one from learning and sends the message that they aren’t able or good enough to do things.

 Your child does more good than bad over the course of a day.
-Focus on the positive and try to say at least three kind and constructive things to them every day.
+Focus on the positives and try to say at least three kind and constructive things to them every day.

 • Don’t constantly criticize.
 If you always give your child negative feedback and are never satisfied with their behaviour despite their best efforts, they’ll become discouraged.
 Most importantly, don’t criticize them in front of others.